wallarm/product-documentation/docs/latest/user-guides/rules/rate-limiting.md

 Wallarm provides the **Set rate limit** rule to help prevent excessive traffic to your API.
 This rule enables you to specify the maximum number of connections that can be made to a particular scope, while also ensuring that incoming requests are evenly distributed.
 If a request exceeds the defined limit, Wallarm rejects it and returns the code you selected in the rule.

-You can limit connections based on any request parameter, including source IP address, request headers with user session identifiers, JSON objects, and more.
+Wallarm examines various request parameters such as cookies or JSON fields, which allows you to limit connections based not only on the source IP address, but also on session identifiers, usernames, or email addresses.
+This additional level of granularity enables you to enhance the overall security of a platform based on any origin data.

 ## Creating and applying the rule